Fiver-and-Pipkin/ember-email/README.md

 by Debbie Cravey

 Min-E-Mail is a minimalist email client using EmberJS.
 It does not actually send and receive messages, but rather, demonstrates proof-of-concept by saving data to Local Storage.
-This app offers the user the ability to display emails in folders and add, edit, and create new messages.
+This app offers the user the ability to display email in folders and add, edit, and create new messages.

 Installation
 ------------